danbev/learning-crypto/notes/cryptoanalysis.md

+## Frequency analysis

-### Frequency analysis
+### Frequency distribution generator
 This can be used to find out the frequency of letters in a language.
+[freq_gen](./src/freq_gen.c) can be used to generate frequency distributions for a given test and will output arrays that can be included in other programs.
-For example we can use the program [freq_gen](../src/freq_gen.c) to find the frequency of letter in the book `The Great Gatsby`:
+For example we can use it to find the frequency of letter in the book `The Great Gatsby`:
 ```console
 $ ./out/freq_gen gatsby.txt
 Total lowercase letters: 214088